Alekh Patra: Freedom movement

 He participated in the freedom movement at the age of about 18.
 During the course of freedom struggle, he along with his friends, burnt down the police station of Nimapada in protest of British Raj.
 During this event, there was police firing and one of his close associate and friend died on the spot.
 He survived and was arrested and put in Puri Jail.
 He continued his underground struggle against the colonialism.
 He went to Calcutta and worked there as a domestic help, in some rich person's house, keeping his underground works running.

-But he could not stay long there as he wanted to fight openly with Acharya Harihar, Gopabandhu Das etc., and on request of his friends, he was came back to Odisha.
+But he could not stay long there as he wanted to fight openly with Acharya Harihar, Gopabandhu Das etc., and on request of his friends, he came back to Odisha.
 He was caught at the Puri Railway station when he arrived back from Kolkota, and again put into jail.

 Inside the jail, he practicised cotton spinning to produce his own clothing, cleaning up of toilets to maintain a hygienic environment, do daily group prayer and follow other instructions of Gandhiji.
 After being released from the jail, he went to Wardha to get training on Swaraj, home rule and other Sarvodaya works.